Marsh Barbel

 Malayalam: Vayalchulli, Chulli

-Marsh Barbel is a fleshy aquatic perennial herb, grow to the height of 2 m. , erect, unbranched, stem hairy near to the swollen nodes, leaves are lance-shaped, stalkless, up to 15 cm long, found in whorls of 6 at the node of the stem, yellow, in each leaf axils there are 4 cm long spines.
-Flowers are purple-blue, occur in 4 pairs at each node, 3 cm long and 2-lipped - the upper lip is two-lobed and the lower one tri-lobed with the length-wise fold.
-Flowering season is October to April.
+Marsh Barbel is a fleshy aquatic perennial herb, that grows to the height of 2 m., erect, unbranched, stem hairy near to the swollen nodes, leaves are lance-shaped, stalkless, up to 15 cm long, found in whorls of 6 at the node of the stem, yellow, in each leaf axils there are 4 cm long spines.
+Flowers are purple-blue, and occur in 4 pairs at each node, 3 cm long and 2-lipped – the upper lip is two-lobed and the lower one tri-lobed with the length-wise fold.
+Flowering season is from October to April.

 Useful plant parts: